TobiasPSP/doneland_sources/Components/Power/DC-DC-Converters/XL4015/readme.md

 ### Benefits of Low Switching Frequency

-Low switching frequencies must store *more* energy per switch so they increase component size (for *coils* and *inductors*), weight, and cost.
-At the same time, this can improve *efficiency*, especially when larger currents are required.
+Low switching frequencies must store *more* energy per switch so they must increase component size (for *coils* and *inductors* so that they can actually store more energy) which increases board size, weight, and cost.

+At the same time, this can improve *efficiency* though, especially when larger currents are required: each time energy needs to be transferred back and forth, losses occur.
+With lower frequency, losses happen less frequent.

 Another positive effect of *low* switching frequencies is less *EMI* (electromagnetic interference).
 Using regulators with *low* switching frequencies like the *XL4015* seems especially appropriate for *DIY projects* where *makers* seldom pay attention to *EMI protection*.